 - Using a second device (for multi-factor, or two-factor authentication) is convenient and seems to be safer than only using a password, so why the need for Zero Knowledge?

 - Carrying around a key fob or USB may be inconvenient.

 - If the technology is too difficult, users may become frustrated with their sign in process.

-As with any new system, there’s always a learning curve and people are resistant to change.
+As with any new system, there’s always a learning curve, and people resist change.
 But keeping your online data safe and secure is extremely important, especially as more and more data moves into the digital stratosphere.
-As we evolve so does technology.
-Does that mean that we will no longer use passwords and instead login to our accounts with only fingerprint and eye scans?
-Sounds like a science fiction movie come to life!
+As we evolve, so does technology.
+Does that mean that we will no longer use passwords and instead log in to our accounts with only fingerprint and eye scans?
+Sounds like a science fiction movie coming to life!

-- 74% of people use the same password multiple times on multiple sites
+- 42% of people surveyed by OnePoll use the same password multiple times on multiple sites

 The Price of Password Hacks

 Consider these three statistics to get an idea of the cost of password vulnerability.